roby2358/oblique/DRAKIDION.md

 - taskId:string
   - taskId MUST be a random safe-base32 string of 24 characters
   - safe-base32 is the alphabet a-z plus 0-9 excluding l, 1, o, 0 (32 characters total)
-  - roll this as a distinct utility function
+  - Within a task chain, all successor tasks MUST share the same taskId
+  - Only the initial task in a chain generates a new taskId
 - version:int
-  - MUST be incremented when a task creates its successor
+  - MUST be incremented when a task creates its successor (version++)
+  - MUST start at 1 for new task chains
+  - Within a chain, versions form a sequence: 1, 2, 3, etc.
+- createdAt: Date
+  - MUST be set when the initial task is created
+  - MUST be preserved across all successor tasks in the chain
 - status: string
   - MUST be one of: ready, running, waiting, succeeded, retry, dead, canceled
 - work: string